A Lesson to Learn: IT Tech Packaging Inc. (ITP)

-IT Tech Packaging Inc. (AMEX:ITP) went down by -8.24% from its latest closing price compared to the recent 1-year high of $1.39.
-The company’s stock price has collected -1.49% of loss in the last five trading sessions.
+IT Tech Packaging Inc. (AMEX:ITP) went up by 27.31% from its latest closing price compared to the recent 1-year high of $1.39.
+The company’s stock price has collected 23.34% of gains in the last five trading sessions.
 Press Release reported on 01/14/21 that IT Tech Packaging, Inc. Announces Pricing of Approximately US$14.4 Million Upsized Public Offering

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.